warnikchow/dlk2nlp/README.md

 ---

 The below is the evaluation phase utilizing the case of dense character embedding, which is the best case among the five feature engineerings above.
 Since the feature size is much bigger than the morpheme-based models, training epoch was extended to 50 for a fair comparison.
 The convergence was significantly slow compared with the morpheme-based cases, but we've obtained compatible accuracy (0.8802 > 0.8823) and F1 score (0.7906 > 0.7934) with respect to the performance with the morpheme-bilstm model.
 We assume that this result originates in the property of the syllables in Korean as subwords and the nature of the intention understanding task as a syntax-semantic task.
-Advanced from the vanilla models we've utilized so far, we may customize some Keras layers in the following chapter, to boost the performance.

 ```python
 validate_bilstm(fci_rec,fci_label,32,128,class_weights_fci,0.1,16,'model/tutorial/rec_char_dense')